UWPCE-PythonCert/py220_extras/content/lesson06/assignment.md

 Unfortunately, this includes the csv files that the program creates, as some people use these without running the program at all.

-However, you can change the internals of the calc function.
-The lines you may change are noted with comments in the program.
+However, you can change the internals of the calc function, and anything to do with fibo and save_it (as long as the format of the csv files and their names are not changed).
+The lines within calc that you may change are noted with comments in the program.

 ## What you must do
 1. For the first part of this assignment you must only use poor_pref.py and any code you may chose to write.